 #19.
 Artificial Grass: Often Made From Recycling (and Great for Kids)

 And last (but certainly not least) on our list of sustainable flooring options, we have artificial grass.

 Check it out: grass is moving indoors because it’s soft and kid-friendly and it looks cool.
 But that’s not all: it also has some pretty huge environmental benefits.

 Artificial grass is often made with recycled materials.
 Win!
-And many artificial grasses can be recycled again after they’ve reached the end of their lifespan.
+And many artificial grass can be recycled again after it’s reached the end of its lifespan.
 Win-win!